-The City of Eureka Housing Authority (CEHA) is a small PHA located in Humboldt County in Northern California.
-The agency is comprised of two housing authorities: The City of Eureka Housing Authority (CEHA) and the County of Humboldt Housing Authority (CHHA).
-CEHA owns and operates several public housing properties in the City of Eureka and the County of Humboldt Housing Authority administers assistance through the Section 8 Housing Choice Voucher (HCV) program.
+The Housing Authority of the City of Eureka (HACE) is a small PHA located in Humboldt County in Northern California.
+The agency is comprised of two housing authorities: The Housing Authority of the City of Eureka (HACE) and the Housing Authority of the County of Humboldt (HACH).
+HACE owns and operates several public housing properties in the City of Eureka and the Housing Authority of the County of Humboldt administers assistance through the Section 8 Housing Choice Voucher (HCV) program.

-Enterprise will work with CEHA in a multi-year engagement to develop and implement a repositioning strategy that will ultimately lead to improving current properties and encourage the development of more affordable housing in the area.
+Enterprise will work with HACE in a multi-year engagement to develop and implement a repositioning strategy that will ultimately lead to improving current properties and encourage the development of more affordable housing in the area.

 The first element of the engagement included a portfolio analysis, site visit, goal and vision setting, and a community input meeting.
-Based on these initial efforts, Enterprise, in partnership with CEHA and Structure Development Advisors, has developed a repositioning plan.
+Based on these initial efforts, Enterprise, in partnership with HACE and Structure Development Advisors, has developed a repositioning plan.

-Section II: Overview of the City of Eureka Housing Authority (CEHA)
+Section II: Overview of the Housing Authority of the City of Eureka (HACE)